Guillaume Coustou

 Guillaume Coustou I (1677-1746)

-A member of a French dynasty of sculptors, headed by the woodcarver Francois Coustou (d.1690), and the brother-in-law of the Baroque sculptor Antoine Coysevox (1640-1720), Guillaume Coustou studied at the French Academy of Painting and Sculpture, and also in Rome, before returning to France where his exceptional talents were employed by King Louis XIV.
+A member of a French dynasty of sculptors headed by the woodcarver Francois Coustou (d.1690), and the brother-in-law of the Baroque sculptor Antoine Coysevox (1640-1720), Guillaume Coustou studied at the French Academy of Painting and Sculpture, and also in Rome, before returning to France where his exceptional talents were employed by King Louis XIV.

-He is best known for his wonderful pair of marble masterpieces each called Horse restrained by a Groom (1739-45, Louvre Museum, Paris), known as the "Marly Horses".
-Originally created for the royal chateau at Marly, then relocated to the Place de la Concorde before settling finally at the Louvre, these awesome works exude equestrian elegance and power.
+A highly talented figure in Baroque sculpture, Guillaume Coustou is best known for his two pieces of marble sculpture, each called Horse restrained by a Groom (1739-45, Louvre Museum, Paris), known jointly as the Marly Horses.
+Originally created for the royal chateau at Marly, then relocated to the Place de la Concorde before settling finally at the Louvre, these powerful statues exude equestrian elegance and power.
+They are among the most enduring images of energetic Baroque art of the early eighteenth century.

 SCULPTURE (c.1600-1750)